 For many Millennials, the idea of a retirement “nest egg” that hatches at age 65 is obsolete.
 Instead, they’re focused on continuous saving (and spending) to create a lifetime of enjoyable experiences.
 Their philosophy is supported by a growing range of “set it and forget it” digital financial tools, like robo-saving apps and automated deposits.
 But it shouldn’t stop there.
 So, what other strategies can help Millennials achieve their goal of work-life harmony and optimize their financial confidence along the way?

-A whole life policy is a source of guaranteed income.
-So are annuities.
+A whole life policy can be a source of guaranteed income.
+So are annuities7.
 Both can be good complements and counter-balances to savings invested in IRAs and 401k plans, which are exposed to inflation and market fluctuations.

-Developing a financial plan and portfolio that includes a steady source of monthly guaranteed income can help Millennials from running out of money later in life.
-By prioritizing a healthy work-life balance and putting together a financial plan, Millennials are well on their way to achieving and maintaining financial and emotional confidence throughout their lives.
+Developing a financial strategy and an investment and protection portfolio that includes a steady source of monthly guaranteed income can help Millennials from running out of money later in life.
+By prioritizing a healthy work-life balance and putting together a financial strategy, Millennials are well on their way to achieving and maintaining financial and emotional confidence throughout their lives.